Melting Snowmen Recipe

 - 3/4 cup sweetened condensed milk

 - 1-1/2 teaspoons peppermint extract

 - 1 pound white candy coating, chopped, divided

 - 7 to 8 Starburst candies (orange for noses and colors of your choice for earmuffs)

 - 1/3 cup dark chocolate chips

 - 1. In a small bowl, combine milk and extract.
-Stir in 2 cups confectioners' sugar and cocoa to form a stiff dough.
+Stir in 2 cups confectioners' sugar and cocoa to form a dough.
 Turn onto a surface lightly sprinkled with confectioners' sugar.
-Knead in enough remaining confectioners' sugar to form a very stiff dough (dough should not be sticky).
+Knead in enough remaining confectioners' sugar to form a soft dough (dough should not be sticky).